canjs/can-stache-bindings/docs/to-child.md

 The [can-stache-bindings] page has many examples of [can-stache-bindings.toChild].
 Specifically:

-- [can-stache-bindings#Updateanelement_svaluefromthescope Update a component ViewModel's value from the scope]
+- [can-stache-bindings#Updateanelement_svaluefromthescope Update a component ViewModel’s value from the scope]
 - [can-stache-bindings#UpdateacomponentViewModel_svaluefromthescope Pass a value from an element to the scope]